hoangduytran/blender-manual/manual/render/materials/legacy_textures/types/image_movie.rst

    When a texture (2D texture space) is mapped onto a 3D model (3D model space), different algorithms can be used to compute a value for each pixel based on samples from several texels.

-   Box
+   :Box:
       A fast and simple nearest-neighbor interpolation known as Monte Carlo integration.
-   EWA (Elliptical Weighted Average)
+   :EWA (Elliptical Weighted Average):
       One of the most efficient direct
       convolution algorithms developed by Paul Heckbert and Ned Greene in the 1980s.
       For each texel, EWA samples, weights, and accumulates texels within an elliptical footprint